govau/content-guide/_types-of-content/documents.md

 ### Excel
 Only publish an Excel document if there is a strong user need.
 They can be extremely difficult to view on mobile devices.

-Sometimes it may not be appropriate to publish in HTML, for example when documents contains a large amount of data.
+Sometimes it may not be appropriate to publish in HTML, for example when documents contain a large amount of data.

 When publishing Excel documents, you should: